Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/PositionTrigger.md

 # Position Trigger Object

 > Position Trigger objects monitor movers until they have crossed over a specified location on track, even if they do not stop there.
-Position Triggers will always point to the most recent registered mover which crossed over the Position Trigger's track position
+Position Triggers will always point to the most recent registered mover which crossed over the Position Trigger's track position.
+When using track management the position trigger will only trigger if the mover crosses the specificed location and has a matching TrackId.

 ---
 <br>